mmadahar/mb-acoustix/README.md

 # mb-acoustix

-Automated speaker level-matching and EQ generation for Room EQ Wizard (REW) via its HTTP API.
+Automates per-speaker EQ and level matching using [Magic Beans Unified Sound Field](https://www.integratedhometheater.com/solutions/magic-beans) target curves for [A1 Evo Acoustix](https://www.integratedhometheater.com/solutions/a1-evo-acoustix) Custom EQ via the Room EQ Wizard (REW) HTTP API.

 ## Overview

-This project automates the tedious process of level-matching multiple speakers in a home theater or multi-channel audio system.
-It uses REW's API to:

-1. Process a reference speaker (Front Left) and calculate its average dB level in the 500Hz-2kHz range
-2. Iteratively adjust other speakers' target levels until their predicted measurements match the reference
-3. Generate EQ filters that produce consistent levels across all channels
+When using A1 Evo Acoustix with Custom EQ, each speaker channel requires individual EQ filters matched to Magic Beans Unified Sound Field target curves.
+This script automates the tedious manual process by:

+1. Processing each speaker's measurement against its channel-specific Magic Beans target curve
+2. Level-matching all speakers to the Front Left (FL) reference by iteratively adjusting target levels until the 500Hz-2kHz average matches within 0.1 dB tolerance
+3. Generating predicted measurements that can be exported as Custom EQ filters for A1 Evo Acoustix

+This ensures a cohesive Unified Sound Field across all channels with consistent levels—critical for proper Atmos/DTS:X immersion.

 ## Requirements